tobi-nmx/docker-training/README.md

 ```

 #### enable proxy for wordpress
-disable these two lines in the "wordpress" service:
+remove exposed ports from "wordpress" service by removing these lines (or add # in front)
 ```
     #ports:
     #  - 8080:80